celiamtnez/precision_toxicology/README.md

     Gene set enrichment analysis using gseapy
     Calculation of transcriptional variability per subgroup and treatment condition by using the coefficient of variation calculated on log-transformed data
     Comparison to in vivo data sets from Aizarani et al., 2019 and MacParland et al., 2018
-    Custom code for further visualization
+    Zonation markers are taken from the Supplementary Material of Aizarani et al., 2019 Custom code for further visualization